bernance/From-Data-to-Decision/README.md

 # MLEngineering
-This repository contains my journey as a Machine learning engineer.
-Starting from Excel, Power BI, to full mastery of MLE
+Over the past months/years, I’ve honed my skills in data analysis, SQL, Python, and Machine Learning Engineering (MLE).
+In this repository, I’ve documented my progression from beginner to advanced projects that demonstrate my growth, learning, and mastery in each of these areas.